tamierlan/assessment-tamerlan-vanilla-2020/README.md

 ![Assessment mockup](https://twisted-rope-misc.s3.amazonaws.com/assessments/mockup_2020.png)

+The title in the browser tab should be "Magic 8-Ball".

 Your app may include additional elements if necessary, but it must contain everything shown in the mockup.
 It must also conform to the following brand guidlines:

 Guideline | Value
 ------------ | -------------